Sitakunda

 Sitakunda or Sitakunda Town (সীতাকুণ্ড শহর) is an administrative centre and the sole municipality (Paurashava) of Sitakunda Upazila in Chattogram District, located in Chattogram Division, Bangladesh.
-Sitakunda is famous for the Chandranath Temple and Hindus temple.
-There is a hot water spring 5 km to the north of the town.
+Sitakunda is famous for the Chandranath Temple and a hot water spring 5 km north of the town.

 Administration

 The Sitakunda town has 9 wards divided into 22 mahallas, and a population of 36,650 distributed to 6,914 units of households (average household size 5.3), including 18,662 men and 17,988 women (the male:female ratio is 104:100).